 San Polo may be the smallest neighbourhood in the city, but it is the best location to stay in Venice if you want the chance of views over the famous and much photographed Rialto Bridge.

 Real budget Venice hotel deals in San Polo are rare, however if you don’t mind sharing a bathroom then B&B Exclusive is a great budget option.
 With clean, high-ceilinged rooms, it is only a 15 minute walk from the Rialto bridge and conveniently located for transport links.
-Check the latest price on Booking.com.
+Check the latest price for B&B Exclusive.

 Where to stay in Santa Croce